-Almost three-quarters of online MSMEs reported using mobile phones to connect to the internet:
+Almost three-quarters of surveyed online MSMEs reported using a mobile phone to connect to the internet:

-71% of online MSMEs reported that they primarily used a mobile phone to connect to the internet viii The term "offline methods" includes face-to-face interaction; paper-based methods such as letters, fliers or billboards; and through a telephone call, SMS, or text message (does not include WhatsApp).
+71% of online MSMEs reported that they primarily used a mobile phone to connect to the internet xii The term "offline methods" includes face-to-face interaction; paper-based methods such as letters, fliers or billboards; and through a telephone call, SMS, or text message (does not include WhatsApp).

-8% of online MSMEs reported that they primarily used a laptop or PC to connect to the internet ix The term "Facebook apps" refers to Facebook, WhatsApp, and Instagram.
+8% of online MSMEs reported that they primarily used a laptop or PC to connect to the internet xiii The term "Facebook apps" refers to Facebook, WhatsApp, and Instagram.

-x Difference between digital tool use in the past year and digital tool use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xiv Difference between digital tool use in the past year and digital tool use prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
 Difference between digital tool use in the past year and digital tool use in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.

-xi Other answer options included tablets, don't know, or refused.
+xv Other answer options included tablets, don't know, or refused.

-Offline methods were the most popular method for online MSMEs to manage key business activities:
+Offline methods were the most frequently reported for surveyed online MSMEs to manage the key business activities about which they were asked:

-84% of online MSMEs reported that they used offline methods to market to customers in the past 30 days 98% of online MSMEs reported that they used offline methods to communicate with customers in the past 30 days 91% of online MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days 58% of online MSMEs reported that they used offline methods to hire or find new employees in the past 30 days
+84% of online MSMEs reported that they used offline methods to market to customers in the past 30 days

+98% of online MSMEs reported that they used offline methods to communicate with customers in the past 30 days

+91% of online MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days